No Two REvil Attacks Are the Same, Sophos Warns

-According to a new report, no two criminal groups deploy the infamous REvil ransomware variant identically, adding to the challenge for those tasked with detecting and responding to such attacks.
+No two criminal groups deploy the infamous REvil ransomware variant identically, adding to the challenge for those tasked with detecting and responding to such attacks, according to a new report.

 The new study from Sophos details the activity of the affiliates who license the malware itself and handle the break-ins.
 This ransomware-as-a-service (RaaS) model now accounts for the majority of attacks in the wild.